Dridi/vclpp/man/pvcl.7.rst

   include "policy.vcl"

-The main file along with the two included files can probably be safely preprocessed by ``vclpp`` although only ``environment.vcl`` would likely be relevant to the current features.
-This is typically where you would find backend and director definitions whereas the policy would contain transaction sub-routines instead.
+The main file along with the two included files can probably be safely preprocessed by ``vclpp`` (assuming there aren't any more nested includes) but some files would be relevant for some features, and other features may break with such a setup. ``environment.vcl`` is typically where you would find backend and director definitions and ``policy.vcl`` would contain transaction sub-routines instead.

 Now consider this case::